Nestled in the heart of the thousand-year-old city of Caen, the port of Caen-Ouistreham opens the doors to Normandy.

 Exclusive experience for cruise guests

-Your visit should be unique in one of the most beautiful regions of France !
-That’s why the Caen-Ouistreham Cruise Club supports the various cruise professionals to prepare you the perfect stopover.
+Your visit should be unique in France !
+That’s why the Caen-Ouistreham Cruise Club supports the various cruise professionals to prepare you the perfect call.

-For your excursions, we will find the latest unusual and authentic experiences to fully immerse you in our lovely Normandy, meeting locals, exploring our most beautiful sites in a different way, away from the crowds, and experiencing the true French art of living.
+For your shore excursions, we will find the latest unusual and authentic experiences to fully immerse you in our lovely Normandy.
+You will meet locals, exploring the region off the beaten tracks, away from the crowds and experiencing the true French art of living.

 The cruise club is organised to meet the needs of cruise lines by proposing a range of services for each call :

 - A tourist information office at the quay, with multilingual brochures and an agent to inform an assist passengers and crew members

 - A shuttle service*

 - A guide to comment the descent of the canal*